Quick answer: The best AI receptionist software

 Best for: Engineering teams building custom voice AI applications with specific latency, control, or integration requirements that turnkey platforms can't meet.

-JustCall - Best for sales teams
+6. JustCall - Best for sales teams

-JustCall is a cloud phone system with AI voice-agent capabilities, built for sales and support teams.
+JustCall is a cloud phone system with AI voice agent capabilities built for sales and support teams.
 Its AI receptionist functionality is part of a broader communication platform that includes dialing, texting, and CRM integration.

 Key features: